 Yes.
 Along with our colleagues at other top NCI-designated comprehensive cancer centers across the nation, we recommend that cancer patients be vaccinated for COVID-19.

 Additionally, Winship was one of only five national cancer centers awarded a prestigious COVID-19 and Cancer Grant to study immune response for cancer patients after receiving any COVID-19 vaccine.
-If you are interested in helping us to understand how good and how long your response will last for patients with various types of cancer including lymphoma, lung cancer and multiple myeloma.
+Clinical trials in this study help us to understand how good and how long the response will last for patients with various types of cancer including lymphoma, lung cancer and multiple myeloma.

 When can cancer patients and survivors receive the vaccine?

 According to the Georgia Department of Health and as of March 25th, all individuals 16 years old and older* are eligible for vaccination. *For individuals aged 16 and 17, the Pfizer vaccine is the only one currently approved for these ages.
 Information on the state's eligibility criteria and available vaccination locations in Georgia are available online.